 The group all bought rowing shorts of the type they’d seen the Communist bloc countries wearing, and which were much more suitable for rowing than the stiff cotton shorts the whole of Britain wore for rowing at that point.
 “They were fairly stretchy,” she recalls.
 “They were knitted cotton but they were very comfortable.
 They were just like old-fashioned gym knickers that one had at school.”
 The said shorts are being worn by Pauline and Marrian in the photo above, but they couldn’t be worn for racing as GB shorts had to be white back then.
 Penny had first found the shop when she’d been in Grunau earlier in the year and had bought some maroon shorts as this was one of Laleham Skiff and Punting Club’s colours.
 “They had a wide elastic waist band rather like current men’s Calvin Klein pants, and were a snug fit,” she says.

-1962 was notable, without doubt, for Penny’s silver medal.
+Penny’s silver medal was a very significant achievement in British women’s international rowing.
 An unidentified newspaper clip quite reasonably observed that, “There is no doubt that with a further year’s devotion to this lonely form of discipline she may well put Great Britain in the lead of women’s sculling.
 In her three years of international competition she has made quite remarkable progress and with her excellent physique and determination deserves to attain the highest honours and can well do so.”

 Unfortunately, this was not to be, and 1962 turned out to be as much her finest hour in international competition as it was the UU eight’s.